syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-exporting.md

 To add formulas to cells during the export process, you can utilize the `valueAccessor` method along with the [excelQueryCellInfo](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ExcelQueryCellInfo) event.

 In the following example, the [toolbarClick](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ToolbarClick) function handles a toolbar button click event.
 When the Excel Export button is clicked, it triggers the Excel export process.
-Inside this function, an `excelExportProperties` object is defined, specifying that hidden columns should be included in the export.
+Inside this function, an `ExcelExportProperties` object is defined, specifying that hidden columns should be included in the export.
 Inside the `excelQueryCellInfo` event, the `valueAccessor` method generates formulas for the desired cells and assigns these formulas to the cell's formula property, ensuring that the calculated values are exported to the Excel document:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}